Duncan Brown Cooper

-Duncan Brown Cooper (April 21, 1844–November 4, 1922) was an American journalist, publisher and Democratic politician.
+Duncan Brown Cooper (April 21, 1844 – November 4, 1922) was an American journalist, publisher and Democratic politician.
 He served in both the Tennessee House of Representatives and in the Tennessee Senate.

 In 1908, he became involved in a feud with a political opponent and newspaper competitor, Edward W. Carmack.
 Cooper warned Carmack that if his name appeared again in Carmack's newspaper, The Tennessean, he would retaliate.
 Cooper and his son did in fact retaliate after Carmack ignored the warning and continued to attack and satirize Cooper.
 Carmack was shot and killed shortly thereafter.

-In the court case that followed Carmack's murder, Cooper and his son were convicted of second-degree murder, and Duncan Cooper was given a sentence of 20 years in prison.
+In the court case that followed Carmack's murder, Cooper and his son were convicted of second degree murder, and Duncan Cooper was given a sentence of 20 years in prison.
 His son was granted a new trial on appeal, but the prosecution decided against pursuing the case.

 Early life

 Duncan Brown Cooper was born at "Mulberry Hill" near Columbia, Maury County, Tennessee in 1844.
 He attended Jefferson College in Canonsburg, Pennsylvania, now known as Washington & Jefferson College.

 His father was Matthew Delamere Cooper (1792–1878) and his mother, Marian Witherspoon (Brown) Cooper (1822–1861), was his father's third wife.
 His half-brother was William Frierson Cooper (1820–1909), who became a member of the Tennessee Supreme Court and owned the Riverwood Mansion.
-His sister, Sarah, married Dr. Lucius Burch, a Dean of the Vanderbilt University School of Medicine.
+His daughter, Sarah, married Dr. Lucius Burch, a Dean of the Vanderbilt University School of Medicine.
 Their son was Lucius E. Burch, Jr.